vechain/vechain-indexer/README.md

 ### Option 1: Docker only

-- Copy `.env.example` to `.env.local` and fill in the values for your environment.
+- Copy `.env.example` to `.env` and fill in the values for your environment.
 They should work as-is for docker

 - Run: